Residence Hall Policies

 One University owned Microfridge unit will be provided for each designed double or single.
 A second University owned Microfridge unit will be provided for designed triples or four person suites without kitchens.
 Only one University owned Microfridge will be provided for over-assigned rooms, but an additional Microfridge may be requested from the Resident Director.
 No other refrigerator or microwave units will be allowed.
 Any damage to or parts missing from a Microfridge unit will be assessed to the appropriate occupant(s) of the room.
 Microfridge units must be left clean, unplugged and with the refrigerator and freezer doors open when all occupants check out of the room at the end of the fall and spring semesters.
 Any Microfridge unit that requires cleaning by custodial staff will cause the occupant(s) of that room to be billed a cleaning fee in addition to any other damage charges that might apply.

-The use or possession of high wattage and/or dangerous electrical appliances such as high-powered stereo systems, subwoofers, air conditioners, coffee makers, hot-pots, electric skillets, grills (including George Foreman grills, quesadilla makers, and sandwich makers) hot plates, heaters, popcorn poppers, toasters, waffle makers, medusa lamps is strictly prohibited.
+The use or possession of high wattage and/or dangerous electrical appliances such as high-powered stereo systems, subwoofers, air conditioners, coffee makers (exceptions made for Keurigs or similar makers without an exposed heating element), hot-pots, electric skillets, grills (including George Foreman grills, quesadilla makers, and sandwich makers) hot plates, heaters, popcorn poppers, toasters, waffle makers, medusa lamps is strictly prohibited.
 The discovery of any of these items may lead to disciplinary action and you will be requested to remove the item from the residence hall.

 A UL-rated power strip (available at the U.S.M.
 Bookstore) that has a switch, 15 amp circuit breaker, ground fault protection and surge protection must be used, and may not be plugged in to another power strip.
 For fire and safety reasons, extension cords are not allowed in residence hall rooms as a substitute for permanent wiring.